Satyam Shivam Sundaram: Production

 In her book Raj Kapoor Speaks, Ritu Nanda reveals that Lata Mangeshkar was the inspiration behind the film and that he wanted to cast her in the movie; "I visualised the story of a man falling for a woman with an ordinary face but a golden voice and wanted to cast Lata Mangeshkar in the role, the book quotes Raj Kapoor as saying."
 Before Zeenat Aman was cast in the role, Hema Malini, Dimple Kapadia, Vidya Sinha were offered the role, but they refused because of sensual content and body exposure in the film.
 Rajesh Khanna was almost offered the male lead role in the film, but Raj Kapoor was later convinced to cast Shashi Kapoor instead.

-Although Aman's breasts were exposed by having her wear a transparent, wet white sari, qualifying it for a restrictive rating, the Central Board of Film Certification issued a U (Universal) certificate for the film.

-Kumar Gaurav (son of veteran actor Rajendra Kumar) was an assistant director on the film.
-He was credited as "Manoj Kumar".

 Music

 Laxmikant–Pyarelal's music won the Filmfare Best Music Director Award.
 Lata Mangeshkar lends her voice to the main theme song "Satyam Shivam Sundaram", which was among the chart-toppers of the year, and remains a chartbuster.
 Various recent music groups from both India and the United States, such as Thievery Corporation and Sheila Chandra, have re-done the theme song from the movie.
 Also, many variations of the song have been made (e.g. the original version is considered, in Indian music, a Bhajan, but Lata Mangeshkar has also made a bhangra-like version, a different style).
 The song "Chanchal Sheetal Nirmal Komal" was the last song of the popular singer Mukesh, who died soon after recording the song.
 Raj Kapoor dedicated the film to him.

 Mangeshkar at the time of recording the main theme song was in dispute that the initial selected Music Director was her brother Hridaynath Mangeshkar but he was replaced with Laxmikant Pyarelal overnight.
 She has conveyed that she came for the recording, practiced the song for a short while, sang the song in anger in one take, and left.
 This was her one of the song recorded in not more than 30 minutes.